k4lm3d/nsg/content/server-rules.md

 Refrain from sharing or seeking out personal information about other members without their consent.
 [Doxxing](https://cyberbullying.org/doxing-and-cyberbullying) can have serious consequences.

 > ***We reserve the right to change/modify or alter the rules at any point.
-As rules can't cover every scenario, our staff team have been given full permission to punish you based on their assessment of the situation, and you may be be punished as they see fit.***
+As rules can't cover every scenario, our staff team have been given full permission to punish you based on their assessment of the situation, and you may be punished as they see fit.***

 ## Reporting Issues